 4 Tips for Setting Effective Goals

 As Christmas approaches, I'm starting to think about 2019.
 The new year brings a lot with it, doesn't it?
-It's exciting to have a fresh new start.
-I get fired up about dreaming about what's to come, setting new goals, and creating a killer vision board!
+It's exciting to have a fresh start.
+I get fired up about dreaming about what's to come and creating a killer vision board!
 Do you?

 It wasn't always this way for me.
-Over the years, I learned three lessons that have enabled me to set meaningful goals and reach them.
+Over the years, I learned three lessons that have helped me set meaningful goals and reach them:

 #1 - Set "Stretch" Goals.

 What I learned?
-To set goals that require me to stretch but not stretch so far that it's unrealistic.
-(Taking the exercise example above, I'd set a goal of 45 minutes 5 days a week rather than every single day.)
+To set goals that require me to stretch but not stretch so far that there's no way I can get there.
+(Taking the exercise example above, I'd start with a goal of 45 minutes 4 days a week rather than every single day.)

 #2 - Set the Number of Goals That Works for You.

 The other challenge was that I tended to set too many new goals at once.

 Remember that one size does not fit all.